kevickstrom/poker_ws/README.md

       - flop <card1> <card2> <card3>: this updates the flop param on the game node.
       - turn <card>: this updates the turn card param on the game node.
       - river <card>: this updates the river card param on the game node.
+      - win <playername>: NOT IMPLEMETED. this assigns a hand winner upon fold and at the finished state.

    - ### poker_game
    `ros2 run poker poker_game`